 The trail crisscrosses the stream several times, so be mindful of water flow.
-Make sure to pack rain gear because showers pop up frequently and carry drinking water since it is not safe to drink stream water.
+Make sure to pack rain gear because showers pop up frequently and carry drinking water since it is not safe to drink stream water unless it is purified.

-It's unfortunate you cannot see the entire falls from within the valley.
-Estimates, based on topography, say that the Hanakapi'ai Falls may top 1600 foot in height.
+Unfortunately, you cannot see the entire falls from within the valley.
+Estimates, based on topography, say that the Hanakapi'ai Falls may top 1,600 foot in height.
 As noted above, only the bottom 410 feet of the falls are visible from the ground.

-Total elevation gain for the segment between Ke`e and Hanakapi`ai is about 1060 feet (that's coming and going) and the hike takes approximately an hour and a half at a moderate pace.
-As noted, the falls are another two miles inland and it can take up to two hours just to reach the falls.
+Total elevation gain for the segment between Ke`e and Hanakapi`ai is about 1060 feet (that's coming and going), and the hike takes approximately an hour and a half at a moderate pace.
+As noted, the falls are another two miles inland, and it can take up to two hours to reach the falls.
 The hike requires numerous stream crossings.
-If it's rained recently, don't go.
-Total elevation gain to the falls from Hanakapi'ai beach is 760 feet.
-This is a fairly strenuous hike.
+Total elevation gain to the falls from Hanakapiai Beach is 760 feet.
+This is a moderately strenuous hike.

 IMPORTANT SAFETY CONSIDERATIONS FOR HANAKAPI’AI BEACH AND STREAM:

 Use extreme caution crossing the stream and if there has been consistent heavy rain recently or the flow is high, do NOT cross at all.
 If you want to cross without getting your feet wet, you can sometimes skip across the rocks if you head inland a few meters; however it is far safer to get your shoes wet (or take them off and put them back on the other side) than it is to slip on a rock and fall potentially.
 For anybody carrying a heavy backpack; standard safety protocol is to unbuckle the waist and chest straps before crossing the river; that way if you fall in the river you can easily escape your pack.